tannishpage/GovHack2021/README.md

 There three parts to the project:
 - The data and the sensors
 - Backend to process all the data
-- An app for the user to use to recieve predictions and monitor their farms.
+- An app and web interface for the user to use to recieve predictions and monitor their farms.

 ## Sensors and Data